ElastiCache and Security Groups

 Amazon Virtual Private Cloud: Amazon VPC Security Groups

-When running your clusters in an Amazon Virtual Private Cloud, you configure your Amazon VPC by selecting its IP address range, creating subnets, and configuring route tables, network gateways, and security settings.
+When running your clusters in an Amazon Virtual Private Cloud, you configure your Amazon VPC by choosing its IP address range, creating subnets, and configuring route tables, network gateways, and security settings.
 You can also add a cache cluster to the virtual network, and control access to the cache cluster by using Amazon VPC security groups, which should not be confused with Amazon ElastiCache security groups.
 For more information, see Amazon Virtual Private Cloud (Amazon VPC) with ElastiCache.

 Amazon EC2-Classic: ElastiCache Security Groups